top of page

 What were your biggest challenges during the early days of the BactoSense creation?

 Fortunately, I had worked extensively with lasers, optics, and microfluidics throughout my PhD thesis, so I had the right background to design the BactoSense optics.
-Developing a precision instrument like the BactoSense was a matter of careful design and paying attention to the many, complex details that make it robust and accurate.
+Developing a precision instrument like the BactoSense was a matter of careful design and attention to the complex details that make it robust and accurate.

 Why is BactoSense a state-of-the-art technology, and what sets it apart from a traditional laboratory flow cytometer?

-BactoSense is also much easier to operate than a standard flow cytometer: no reagent handling, and an incredibly intuitive user interface on its touchscreen.
+BactoSense is also much easier to operate than a standard flow cytometer: no reagent handling and an incredibly intuitive user interface on its touchscreen.

 Why is bNovate a pleasant company to work for?